General-Relativistic Hydrodynamics Simulation of a Neutron Star - Sub-Solar-Mass Black Hole Merger: NSbh Simulation

 We continue the simulations up to $\sim 7$~ms after the merger.
 The post-merger properties are summarized in Tab.~\ref{tab:remnant}.
 To characterize the remnant, we compute the BH mass based on its apparent horizon to be $M_{\rm BH}~\approx~1.8 M_\odot$ and its dimensionless spin $\chi_{\rm BH}~\approx~0.60$.

-These values are in a good agreement with previous studies and fitting formulas for BBH remnants.
-In particular, we computed the expected remnant mass and dimensionless spin for the \nrsurremnant\ \cite{Taylor:2020bmj} model using \surfinBH\ \cite{Varma:2019csw} that resulted in $M_{\rm BH} = 1.84 M_\odot$ and $\chi_{\rm BH} \approx 0.56$, which is a more massive and slower-spinning remnant than in this study.
-Furthermore, we used the model to compute the expected recoil velocity resulting in $\sim 170\ \mathrm{km\ s^{-1}}$.
+These values are in good agreement with previous studies and fitting formulas for BHNS and BBH remnant mass and its dimensionless spin parameter.
+In particular, applying the formula from \cite{Pannarale:2013jua} for BHNS systems results in $M_{\rm BH} = 1.71 M_\odot$ and $\chi_{\rm BH} \approx 0.55$, while applying the \nrsurremnant\ \cite{Taylor:2020bmj} model using \surfinBH\ \cite{Varma:2019csw} for BBH systems results in $M_{\rm BH} = 1.84 M_\odot$ and $\chi_{\rm BH} \approx 0.56$.
+Both models predict a slower-spinning remnant than in this study.

+We also used the latter model for BBH systems to compute the expected recoil velocity resulting in $\sim 170\ \mathrm{km\ s^{-1}}$.
 Since the model assumes two BHs and not a NS as a secondary companion, we can consider this value as an upper limit of the GW kick contribution, as our NSbh simulation merges earlier than a comparable BBH system with two BHs of the same mass.
 Consequently, less momentum is emitted by GWs.
 However, the recoil velocity determined from our simulation is around $1140\ \mathrm{km\ s^{-1}}$, i.e., more than six times larger, see Sec.~\ref{sec:QualitativeDiscussion}.
-This suggests that the kick is mainly caused by the ejected matter and not by the radiated linear momentum by the GWs.
+As in other NSBH systems, e.g., \cite{Foucart:2014nda}, the kick is mainly caused by the ejected matter rather than by the radiation of linear momentum via GWs.
 To verify this, we computed the net linear momentum of the ejected material.
-More explicitly, we use the 3D ejecta data from NSbh$_{\rm R2}$ on $l=1$ at the last time step, i.e., $39.16$\,ms. At this time, the mass-weighted averaged velocity of the ejecta is $0.16c$, due to the asymmetric mass ejection.
+More explicitly, we use the 3D ejecta data from NSbh$_{\rm R2}$ on $l=1$ at the last time step, i.e., $39.16$\,ms. At this time, the mass-weighted average velocity of the ejecta is $0.16c$, due to the asymmetric mass ejection.
 Combining the ejecta contribution and the previously computed contribution of the asymmetric GW emission is sufficient to explain a recoil velocity for the BH of about $1100\ \mathrm{km\ s^{-1}}$, which is in almost perfect agreement with the remnant velocity after the merger.